 Written by John Harrison on 7th May 2015.

-To be honest, cleaning the greenhouse on a cold winter's day is not the most pleasant of tasks but it has to be done.
+If you aren’t lucky enough to be buying a brand new greenhouse, then it's only a matter of time before you have to clean out the one already own.
+To be honest, cleaning a greenhouse on a cold winter's day is not the most pleasant of tasks but it has to be done.
 Over the year the glass gets dirty and possibly has algae growing on it which will reduce the light that gets through by as much as 10%.

 The other reason to thoroughly clean the house is to kill off the pests and problems that are overwintering inside, sheltered from the elements.

 The best time for cleaning your greenhouse will be when the crops have finished so the house is empty before you put the overwintering plants indoors to shelter.
 This will vary but usually we're looking at a fine sunny day between November and February.

 If you can run a hosepipe up to your greenhouse the job will be easier and if you have one of the specific greenhouse and conservatory cleaning brushes that connect to a hosepipe easier still.
 Incidentally, a car cleaning hosepipe brush can step in here.
 A jet-wash can also be useful but not too much pressure on the glazing please.